Qianqian-Xie/Qianqian-Xie.github.io/_pages/about.md

 - **Text Understanding and Generation**: Learning text representation with probabilistic explainability and improving factuality and hallucination of generative AI models on text generation.

-**Looking for highly self-motivated Postdoc, Ph.D. student, master student, research assistant and research intern.** If you are interested in join my research group, please feel free to reach out.
+<span style="color:red;"><strong>Looking for highly self-motivated Postdoc, Ph.D. student, master student, research assistant and research intern.</strong></span> If you are interested in joining my research group, please feel free to reach out.

 <h2>Work Experience</h2>